MaxMenenberg/MaxMenenberg.github.io/_posts/2022-12-2-GIArtfStatOpti.md

 ## Damage Formula and Assumptions

 Below I have provided a simplified version of the GI damage formula.
 This simplified formula assumes that LOTS of things are held constant and/or set to 0 or 1.
-Basically we are looking at the formula through the lens of hitting a speacial dev mode test dumming with a single attack from a character igoring things like passive buffs, elemental reactions, and other things like that.
+Basically we are looking at the formula through the lens of hitting a speacial dev mode test dumming with a single attack from a character igoring things like passive buffs, elemental reactions, energy recharge/team rotation, and other things like that.

 <div style="text-align:center;"><img src="/assets/GiArtiOpti/LateXEquations/dmgFormula.PNG"></div>